TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have recently enabled self-improving AI, i.e., AI that iteratively generates, evaluates, and refines its own outcomes.
-Recent studies have shown that self-improving AI focusing on prompt optimization (i.e., context engineering) can outperform state-of-the-art reinforcement learning fine-tuned LLMs.
-Here, their `performance' is typically measured by query efficiency—the number of LLM-generated solution samples required to reach a specified performance threshold.
-However, in many societal applications, the primary limitation is not \textit{generating} new solutions but \textit{evaluating} them.
-For instance, evaluating an ad’s effectiveness requires significant human feedback, which is far more costly and time-consuming than generating a candidate ad.
-To optimize for the evaluation efficiency objective, a natural approach is to extend Bayesian Optimization (BO), a framework proven optimal for evaluation efficiency, to the language domain.
-However, the difficulty of directly estimating suitable acquisition functions in LLMs' minds makes this extension challenging.
-This paper overcomes this challenge by proving that the combination of the simple and widely used \textsc{Best-of-N} selection strategy and simple textual gradients (i.e., textual edits from a critic model), statistically emulates the behavior of the gradients on the canonical Upper Confidence Bound (UCB) acquisition function, which induces optimal exploration in terms of evaluation efficiency.
-Based on this result, we propose \textsc{TextGrad-Best-of-N Bayesian Optimization (T-BoN BO)}, a simple and eval-efficient language-space Bayesian optimization framework for AI self-improvement.
-We also empirically validate \textsc{T-BoN BO} by applying it to automated ad alignment tasks for persona distribution, demonstrating its superior performance compared to popular state-of-the-art baselines.
-In sum, \textsc{T-BoN BO} is a simple but principled framework for AI self-improving system design that bridges prompt optimization with classical Bayesian optimization.
+Large Language Models (LLMs) have enabled self-improving AI systems that iteratively generate, evaluate, and refine their outcomes.
+Recent studies show that prompt-optimization-based self-improvement can outperform state-of-the-art reinforcement-learning fine-tuning of LLMs, but performance is typically measured by \emph{generation} efficiency.
+However, in many applications, the constraint is \emph{evaluation} efficiency: obtaining reliable feedback is far more costly than generating candidates.
+To optimize for evaluation efficiency, we extend Upper Confidence Bound--Bayesian Optimization (UCB-BO), a framework known for optimal evaluation-efficiency guarantees, to the language domain.
+Doing so is challenging for two reasons: (i) gradients needed for UCB-BO are ill-defined in discrete prompt space; and (ii) UCB-style exploration relies on a surrogate model and acquisition function, which only live implicitly in the LLM.
+We overcome these challenges by proving that combining simple textual gradients (LLM-proposed local edits) with the \textsc{Best-of-N} selection strategy statistically emulates ascent along the gradient of the canonical UCB acquisition function.
+Based on this result, we propose \textsc{TextBO}, a simple, evaluation-efficient self-improving algorithm that operates purely in language space without explicit surrogates or calibrated uncertainty models.
+We empirically validate \textsc{TextBO} on automated ad-alignment tasks using a persona-induced preference distribution, demonstrating superior performance per evaluation compared to strong baselines such as \textsc{Best-of-N} and \textsc{GEPA}.
+We also evaluate \textsc{TextBO}’s \textsc{Best‑of‑N} multi‑step textual‑gradient mechanism on agentic AI benchmarks by augmenting \textsc{GEPA} with it and show that it performs better than standard \textsc{GEPA}.
+In sum, \textsc{TextBO} is a simple and principled framework for AI self-improving system design that bridges prompt optimization with classical Bayesian optimization.